sushil-mehra/change-password-api-karate-test/README.md

 ```bash
 java -jar target/change-password-api-karate-tests-1.0.0-SNAPSHOT.jar
 ```
-Alternatively, you can run the app without packaging it using -
+Alternatively, you can run the app without packaging it

 ```bash
 mvn spring-boot:run